-Hi-Power Acme 3,000 Operation
+Hi-Power Acme 3,000

 A switch located on the bottom of the housing operates the power jack.
 When the jack is fully extended or retracted internal limit switches automatically shut off the motor.
+The jack is wired directly to the battery with an inline fuse.

-Remember to keep hands and feet from under the footplate when using the jack.
+WARNING: Keep hands and feet from under the footplate when using the jack.